tanuithecreator/Deepfake-Image-Detection/README.md

 ## 2.1 Data Strategy

-### Dataset: Combined Dataset (Real-World Detection)
+### Dataset: 140k Real and Fake Faces

-The model was trained on a combined dataset consisting of **140,000 real and fake images**, incorporating cross-validation with FaceForensics++ to ensure robust generalization.
+The model was trained on a dataset consisting of **140,000 real and fake face images**, validated against the FaceForensics++ benchmark to ensure robust generalization.
 The dataset was carefully curated to represent diverse manipulation techniques and real-world scenarios, enabling the model to detect deepfakes across various quality levels and manipulation methods.

 **Dataset Composition:**
 - Total images: 140,000
-- Training set: 85% (119,000 images)
+- Training set: 70% (98,000 images)
 - Validation set: 15% (21,000 images)
+- Test set: 15% (21,000 images)
-- Balanced distribution of real and fake samples(50/50)
+- Balanced distribution of real and fake samples (50/50)
-- Cross-validation with FaceForensics++ benchmark
+- Validated against FaceForensics++ benchmark

 ---